thebaldgeek/thebaldgeek.github.io/wardrive.md

 ## wifhydra - scan ALL the 2.4Ghz channels ALL the time. #allTheWifi

 https://github.com/lozaning/The_Wifydra

+Dec 2nd 2024.
+After building the unit and testing it with wigle.net there are issues with the CSV file that is created.
+Check this issue here for more details: https://github.com/lozaning/The_Wifydra/issues/7
+At this time, thebaldgeek is ceasing to work on it as it's outside his skill set to fix.

 Build cost is about $120 to $210 USD depending on options..
 (Note that the Wifydra in a box with whip antennas is going to cost around the same cost as a refurb Samsung S20 here in the USA).
 BOM: